RTMecha/BetterLegacy/snapshots.md

 - Fixed updateObject modifiers throwing an error.
 - Fixed dragging an empty object not updating the time offset of child objects.
 - Fixed Window events persisting in menus.
+- Fixed Editor colors for BG objects not rendering correctly.

 -------------------------------------------------------------------